ofirmakmal/octocode-mcp/README.md

 ## 🌐 For More Details - [octocode.ai](https://octocode.ai)
 ## 📚 For Technical Details - [Technical Summary](./docs/summary.md)
 ## 🐳 For Docker Setup - [Docker Guide](./docker/README.Docker.md)
+## 💬 Join Our Community - [Discord](https://discord.gg/beTNk8at) - Follow this for useful updates and discussions

 **The perfect code assistant that can help understand anything.** Transform your AI assistant into an expert code researcher with instant access to millions of repositories and packages across GitHub and npm ecosystems.